 - (1) VILLAGE PRESIDENT.
 The Village President shall be elected at the regular spring election in oddnumbered years for a term of 2 years, commencing on the third Tuesday of April in the year of his election. - (2) TRUSTEES.
-There shall be 6 Village Trustees, 3 of whom shall be elected at the regular spring election in oddnumbered years and 3 in even-numbered years for 2 year terms, commencing on the third Tuesday of April in the year of their election.
-All trustees are elected "At-Large", there is no requirement to live in a certain ward to represent the voters. - (3) MUNICIPAL COURT JUDGE.
-The Municipal Court Judge shall be elected in even-numbered years for a term of 4 years. (changed from 2 to 4 years April 2011)
+There shall be 6 Village Trustees, 3 of whom shall be elected at the regular spring election in oddnumbered years and 3 in even-numbered years for 2-year terms, commencing on the third Tuesday of April in the year of their election. - (3) MUNICIPAL COURT JUDGE.
+The Municipal Court Judge shall be elected in even-numbered years for a term of 4 years.